Dherse/masterproef/content/4_phos.typ

 - Macro expansion;
 - and @ast validation.

 For this section, the example shown in @lst_desug_ex will be used, it shows a simple circuit involving a filter, a gain section that is gated behind a feature flag, implicit returns and imports.
-Since macros don't yet have a fixed syntax for a language, and are left as future work, see @sec_macros, there will not be an example involving macros.
+Since macros don't yet have a fixed syntax for a language, and are left as future work, see @sec_lang_improvements, there will not be an example involving macros.

 #figurex(
     kind: raw,